 Listener-supported FM radio got its start when Lewis Hill (1919-1957) moved to San Francisco from Washington, D.C., in 1946 and began planning a new kind of radio station -- supported by the public, uninfluenced by advertisers, free to air a range of non-traditional programming.
 With others, he formed the Pacifica Foundation, and on April 15, 1949, KPFA-FM took to the airwaves from a studio in Berkeley, California.

-KPFA gave voice to those largely excluded from mainstream media and had as regular presenters such avant-garde figures as poets Allen Ginsberg (1926-1997) and Lawrence Ferlinghetti (b.
-1919) and British-born philosopher Alan Watts (1915-1973), author of the best-selling Way of Zen.
+KPFA gave voice to those largely excluded from mainstream media and had as regular presenters such avant-garde figures as poets Allen Ginsberg (1926-1997) and Lawrence Ferlinghetti (1919-2021) and British-born philosopher Alan Watts (1915-1973), author of the best-selling Way of Zen.
 Controversy was always near at hand; in 1954 the tape of a rather stoned panel discussion on the effects of marijuana was confiscated by the California attorney general, and the Federal Communications Commission (FCC) found occasion to complain that some KPFA content was "vulgar, obscene and in bad taste" ("Pacifica History").
 Nonetheless, Pacifica/KPFA was awarded a George Foster Peabody Award in 1957 in recognition of its "distinguished service" in opposing McCarthyism ("Pacifica History").

 In 1959, Pacifica's second station, KPFK-FM, went live in Los Angeles.
 The following year philanthropist Louis Schweitzer (1899-1971) donated WBAI, a commercial radio station in New York City, to the foundation and it became the third non-commercial, listener-supported FM station in America.
 Sadly, Lewis Hill missed these developments.
 Having lost control of Pacifica and plagued by ill health, he committed suicide in 1957.